 Figure 7.
 Comparison of retained fraction predicted by the MPPD/empirical and MPPD/CFD models with measurements of Darquenne et al. (2016).
 In-silico predictions were obtained for subject-specific breathing conditions matching the experiments.
 Data are shown as the median (minimum, maximum) of the 7 healthy subjects. *: significantly different from experiments (p<0.02).
-See text for details.

 4. Discussion